calblueprint/dccentralkitchen/docs/README.md

 ---

-A guide to the customer and companion clerk applications developed with Expo, React Native, and Airtable built for DC Central Kitchen's ["Healthy Corners" initiative](https://dccentralkitchen.org/healthy-corners/).
+A guide to the customer and companion clerk applications developed with Expo, React Native, and Airtable built for DC Central Kitchen's [Healthy Corners initiative](https://dccentralkitchen.org/healthy-corners/).

 ## Introduction